 The legacy of The Beatles' weird, exciting visit to Las Vegas lives on.
 For the 50th anniversary of the concerts in 2014, the city dedicated an "Abbey Road Crossing" on Fremont Street downtown.
 Ringo and Paul regularly make Las

 Vegas a stop on their current tours, and Cirque du Soleil's "LOVE" show remains among the best-selling shows on the Strip.
-"Dennis Mitchell's Breakfast With The Beatles" started in Las Vegas and has been based there since 1991.
+"Dennis Mitchell's Breakfast With The Beatles" started in Las Vegas and was based there until 2015.

 For one of the best accounts ever compiled of the Las Vegas Beatles concerts, get Chuck Gunderson's book "Some Fun Tonight," which features many previously-unreleased photos and a copy of the group's contract for the concerts.
 Order